Brazil: Merger Control

 Concept of an economic group for the purposes of calculating the notification thresholds

 These are companies under the same direct or indirect control, or those of which at least 20 per cent of the share capital is held by a company under direct or indirect common control.
 Private equity funds, managing funds, investment funds which are under the same management and those in which their shareholders have a minimum of 20 per cent stake are part of the same economic group.
-This also includes the portfolio companies whose share capital is held by a private equity fund at a interest of 20 per cent or
+This also includes the portfolio companies whose share capital is held by a private equity fund at an interest of 20 per cent or more.

 New merger filing forms